Turkey struggles to ramp up tests as outbreak reaches critical phase

 "Around 200,000 people arrived from abroad since the outbreak began, and they were just given a simple fever test and released across Turkey in an uncontrolled manner," he said.
 "You cannot fight a pandemic this way."

-The coronavirus has killed 59 people in Turkey, an international crossroads with one of the world's biggest airports in Istanbul.
+The coronavirus has so far killed 75 people in Turkey, an international crossroads with one of the world's biggest airports in Istanbul.

-About 33,000 tests have been done including about 5,000 in the last 24 hours, suggesting it is edging toward the target Health Minister Fahrettin Koca set out a week ago, but only halfway there.
-South Korea, seen as global leader, does more tests each day than Turkey's total.
+About 40,000 tests have been done including about 7,000 in the last 24 hours, suggesting Turkey is edging toward the target Health Minister Fahrettin Koca set out a week ago, but only two-thirds of the way there.
+South Korea, seen as the global leader, does more tests each day than Turkey's total.

 To contain the virus, Ankara has closed schools, cafes and bars, banned mass prayers, and suspended sports matches and flights.
 President Tayyip Erdogan said Turkey, which has a population of about 83 million, would overcome the outbreak in two to three weeks.